z390development/z390/doc/reference/zCICS/zcics_app_prog_guide.md

 #### Conditions (RESP/RESP2)

 * INVREQ/0 - Attempt to execute this in a non-terminal attached task.
-  This is not documented in the IBM CICS Manual.
+  This is not documented in the IBM CICS(r) Manual.

 #### Errors